-Expert reference librarians assist students and faculty in their reading, study, and research.
+Highly trained reference librarians assist students and faculty in their reading, study, and research.
 To aid the student to develop his powers of critical, independent thought through wide acquaintance with books, the library has an open shelf arrangement which gives direct access to nearly all books.
+Inexpensive copying machines are available throughout the building.